mediasp/hold/README.md

 When you start decoupling things like repositories from the model classes, it becomes more of a challenge to wire up a graph of repositories for different classes, since they may need to know about eachother in order to load associations, and they can't just find eachother in the global scope as is the case with ActiveRecord classes.

-You can wire them up yourself if you want, but Persistence::Sequel also supports the use of Wirer, a dependency injection library, to wire up repositories.
+You can wire them up yourself if you want, but Hold::Sequel also supports the use of Wirer, a dependency injection library, to wire up repositories.
 It's recommended to use this if the data model you're persisting has more than a handful of inter-related object types, as it would be quite a pain to do it manually.
-If you choose to use Wirer you'll find that subclasses of Persistence::Sequel::IdentitySetRepository automatically expose the Wirer::Factory::Interface required for them to be added into a container and hooked up with their dependencies.
+If you choose to use Wirer you'll find that subclasses of Hold::Sequel::IdentitySetRepository automatically expose the Wirer::Factory::Interface required for them to be added into a container and hooked up with their dependencies.

 ### Extensible PropertyMapper interface